nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 __NIT__ is an open-source community which creates and maintains basic blockchain interaction tools such as Truth Machine and DAO Builder.

-Firstly, these will be tools for writing and reading data to the Bitcoin blockchain and DAO constructor.
-Secondly, these tools will be joined with all major blockchains.
+First, we will create tools for recording data into Bitcoin and Ethereum blockchains, after this - DAO constructor.
+We will add all major blockchains.
 It will be the choice of users which technology suits them.

 Our most important tasks include creating standards, libraries, interfaces, and guidelines for decentralized systems.